dkermer/tutorials/content/posts/Text_and_Markup.md

 ### TeX / LaTeX

-LaTeX ("lah-tech") is the oldest document markup scheme still in wide use, having been around since 1984.
+LaTeX (["lah-tech" or "lay-tech"](https://www.latex-project.org/about/)) is the oldest document markup scheme still in wide use, having been around since 1984.
 It provides a more comprehensive and user-friendly way of using TeX, which actually implements the markup.
 Researchers in the sciences use it to write papers with complex mathematical expressions.
 It can also make books and slides.

 ```
 This is some \textbf{bold} text.